DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

-Yes, I am interested to see if any custmers are using Datadog to monitor SAP or PeopleSoft.
-Also, with the new synthetic solution coming, monitoring Salesforce and other big SaaS offerings.
+Yes, I am interested to see if any customers are using Datadog to monitor SAP or PeopleSoft.
+Also, with the new synthetic solution coming, can it monitoring Salesforce and other big SaaS offerings.

 In summary, I found this exercise very informative.
 I found Datadog to be a powerful and very easy to use (and implement) monitoring solution.